SPACE APPS 2017 WAS A HUGE SUCCESS!

 At the same time, we have observed that these events are extremely important in bringing stakeholders from different sectors to work on issues that matter to people in our context.

 Following the theme of Space Apps Challenge, we see a great prospect in this year challenge of allowing participants to work on various local humanitarian issues that can perhaps be continued by relevant agencies even after the event.
 We believe that this would open opportunities for participants to create local apps with which they can benefit from along with the agencies and public.
 We also want to take this event as an opportunity to link young students and professionals with electronics and computing background to establish linkages with technologists, environmentalists, use data that can be made available and come up with prototypes of applications that can be scaled up.

-There will be different challenges put forward after international app organizer announce them out like previous years on Cost effective Irrigation technology for sandy river banks, water supply for uphill settlement above river, River Shifting trend analysis and projection, EWS for Creep Landslide, Agricultural Drought Forecasting, sugarcane potential area mapping and flood hazard modeling.
+There will be different challenges put forward after international app organizer announce them out like previous years on Cost-effective Irrigation technology for sandy river banks, water supply for an uphill settlement above the river, River Shifting trend analysis and projection, EWS for Creep Landslide, Agricultural Drought Forecasting, sugarcane potential area mapping, and flood hazard modeling.
 In addition to these challenges, local challenges will be developed for the participants in collaboration with ICIMOD and Mercycorps.
 Those challenges will be accompanied by necessary data and will be defined in collaboration with our partner organizations and network.
 Participants taking up the local challenge will not be able to take part in the global

 competition.
 However, they will get an opportunity to refine their apps and prototype even after the event with the support of organizers.

 Robotics Association Of Nepal will host the event as core organizers.
 The following organizations will also support the event by contributing their expertise and mobilizing their networks.
 RAN will collaborate with previous sponsors ICIMOD and Mercycorps as well.

 Nepal Engineers’ Association (NEA)

 Others Expected Participants: